enias-oliveira/s_js-katas-5/README.md

 For today's katas, you will implement several functions.
 You should write at least two unit tests for each function demonstrating their behavior.
 All your output can be via console.assert(); you don't need to do any HTML formatting for any of these katas.

+*Please name your repository 'katas5', your Javascript file 'katas4.js' and follow the function naming instructions below.
+This will allow the grading testsuite for this assignment to discover your functions*

 ## Katas

 1. Write a function named reverseString that reverses a string.
 Then write two unit test functions named testReverseString1 and testReverseString2.